AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

-# Biometric-security-project-CYB-302-
+# 🔐 Biometric Authentication System
 A Python-based multimodal biometric authentication system that progresses from a unimodal facial recognition baseline through to a secure, fused Face + Fingerprint pipeline with cryptographic template protection.
 Built as a group laboratory assessment covering the full biometric pipeline — from live data capture and preprocessing to feature extraction, score-level fusion, threshold testing, performance evaluation, and AES-encrypted storage.

-# 🔐 Biometric Authentication System

-A Python-based biometric authentication system that uses facial recognition to verify and identify individuals.
-Built as a group project using the ORL Face Database, this system covers the full biometric pipeline — from data capture and preprocessing to feature extraction, matching, threshold testing, and security.

----

 ## Overview